-Tantrum Saxophone Quartet is an energetic and ambitious ensemble formed by young professional saxophonists from Belgium and Portugal, based in The Netherlands.
-The mix of four varied personalities makes this ensemble a promising one.
+Tantrum Saxophone Quartet is an energetic and ambitious ensemble formed by four young professional saxophonists from Belgium and Portugal, based in The Netherlands.

 All about Tantrum

-With Belgian and Portuguese roots, Tantrum Saxophone Quartet was founded in 2020 by Artur Lopes (soprano saxophone), Dauphine Van der Velpen (alto saxophone), João Faustino (tenor saxophone) and Renato Almeida (baritone saxophone) in Tilburg, The Netherlands.
+With Belgian and Portuguese roots, Tantrum Saxophone Quartet was founded in 2020 by Artur Lopes (soprano saxophone), Dauphine Van der Velpen (alto saxophone), João Faustino (tenor saxophone) and Iria Garrido Meira (baritone saxophone) in Tilburg, The Netherlands.
 The four saxophonists studied together at Fontys School of Fine and Performing Arts in Tilburg, with Ties Mellema and Andreas Van Zoelen.
-The saxophonists of Tantrum quickly felt a shared enthusiasm for chamber music.
+The saxophonists of Tantrum soon felt a shared enthusiasm for chamber music.
 The saxophone quartet is a dynamic and unic ensemble because of the different styles and personalities that support and complement each other, whilst making music as well as next to it.

-Artur, João and Renato are originaly from Portugal and started their musical carreer at the conservatory of Aveiro.
-All three of them found their way to Tilburg where they, next to their fantastic saxophone playing, brought traditional Portuguese music into the quartet.
-Dauphine is Belgian and started her studies at the Royal Conservatory of Ghent.
+The Portuguese saxophonists Artur and Faustino started their musical carreer at the conservatory of Aveiro.
+The two of them found their way to Tilburg where they, next to their fantastic saxophone playing, brought traditional Portuguese music into the quartet.
+Dauphine is a Belgian saxophone player and started her studies at the Royal Conservatory of Ghent.
 She soon felt the urge to expand her surroundings, which brought her to Tilburg for the Master of Music.
 Iria originates from Galicia, Spain and moved to Tilburg to start her music career with Andreas Van Zoelen in Tilburg.

 The quartet is very approachable for various events because it focusses on minimal music, modern music, and fado music.
 In this way the different characters and styles of the Tantrum Saxophonists are formed into a fascinating combination.